 A Legacy of Education

-The Rives C. Minor and Asalie M. Preston Educational Fund was founded 35 years ago to honor the exemplary lives and legacies of two African-American educators, father and daughter, who combined taught for over eight decades in the public schools of Albemarle County, most of those years in segregated schools.
+The Rives C. Minor and Asalie M. Preston Educational Fund was founded 35 years ago to honor the exemplary lives and legacies of two African-American educators, father and daughter, who combined taught for over six decades in the public schools of Albemarle County, most of those years in segregated schools.

 The mission of the Minor Preston Fund is to ensure the post-secondary education of Charlottesville and Albemarle County public high school graduates by providing financial and academic assistance, all in support of meaningful careers and a high quality of life.